 In industries such as IT industry where people have to connect and continuously be in touch with counterparts in other parts of the world, work hours stretch due to time differences.
 In customer orientated roles in the service industry such as travel, leisure, catering etc, people may need to work on public holidays and outside of office hours.

-Worldwide too, we see wide variations in the average work week across different countries.
-On one hand, you would hear of Japanese employees putting in long hours at work, on the other hand Germans are known to work for shorter duration with remarkable efficiency.
-East Asian economies such as Singapore, Hong Kong, and South Korea too have high number of average hours worked per year.
+Worldwide too, we see wide variations in the average workweek across different countries.
+On one hand, you would hear of Japanese employees putting in long hours at work, on the other hand, Germans are known to work for shorter duration with remarkable efficiency.
+East Asian economies such as Singapore, Hong Kong, and South Korea also have a high number of average hours worked per year.

-The chart shows variation of work hours between OECD countries in 2012.
+The chart shows a variation of work hours between OECD countries in 2012.

 If you like this post, please consider following the blog.

 Please like, share and/or leave feedback in comments below!

 [i] Long Working Hours and Cognitive Function, The Whitehall II Study,